egerber/spaCy-entity-linker/README.md

 pip install spacy-entity-linker
 ```

 Afterwards, the knowledge base (Wikidata) must be downloaded.
-This can be done by calling
+This can be either be done by manually calling

 ```bash
 python -m spacy_entity_linker "download_knowledge_base"
 ```

+or when you first access the entity linker through spacy.
 This will download and extract a ~1.3GB file that contains a preprocessed version of Wikidata.

 ## Use